Clydesdale (district)

 Clydesdale (pronounced /ˈklaɪdzdeɪl/; Dail Chluaidh in Scottish Gaelic, /gd/) was a local government district in the Strathclyde region of Scotland from 1975 to 1996.
-The district was initially called Lanark when created in 1975, but changed its name to Clydesdale in 1980.
+The district was called Lanark when created in 1975, but changed its name to Clydesdale in 1980.
 Clydesdale was an old name for the county of Lanarkshire, one of the historic counties of Scotland.
-Both the names Clydesdale and Strathclyde reference the area's position in the valley (strath or dale) of the River Clyde.
+Both the names Clydesdale and Strathclyde refer to the area's position in the valley (strath or dale) of the River Clyde.

 History

 The district was created in 1975 under the Local Government (Scotland) Act 1973, which established a two-tier structure of local government across mainland Scotland comprising upper-tier regions and lower-tier districts.
 Lanark was one of nineteen districts created within the region of Strathclyde.
 The district covered the whole area of five former districts from the historic county of Lanarkshire: